phaidra/phaidra-admin-manual/Classification_server/using_skosmos_with_fuseki.md

 3. To check if the Fuseki Server is running open the control panel from the browser: http://localhost:3030/ and see if in the top right corner the Server status: is a green disk.

+#### Options for starting Fuseki

+* The --mem option is a shorthand for running Fuseki without a configuration file (--file is similar too)
+*  If you need a configuration file to use jena-text so you must use

+  **./fuseki-server --config jena-text-config.ttl **

+* If you use the init script (/etc/init.d/fuseki), then the FUSEKI_CONF= environment variable is used to set the configuration file.
+But if you just run Fuseki from the command line, you need to use the --conf option.